 If the following statements describe you, then you should make attaining the Certified Association Executive credential your goal.

-- You have been employed by a qualifying nonprofit organization (trade association, professional society, individual membership organization, philanthropic organization, tribal organization) or association management company within the last five years.
+- You are currently employed by a qualifying nonprofit organization (trade association, professional society, individual membership organization, philanthropic organization, tribal organization) or association management company or have been employed by such within the last five years.

 - You have three years of experience as a CEO at a qualifying organization or you have five years of experience working at the staff level at a qualifying organization.

 - You have a bachelor's degree or higher, or in lieu of a degree, you have eight additional years of professional work experience.